-The Gates County School board recognizes that students may need to take medication during school hours and seeks to ensure that such medication is administered safely and accurately.
-To minimize disruptions to the school day, medicines should be taken at home before and/or after school rather than at school whenever feasible.
-School personnel should not agree to administer any medication that could be taken at home.
-The administration of medication to students by school employees will be permitted only according to this policy, any corresponding administrative procedures and upon the proper authorization by a physician/licensed provider and the student's parent or guardian.
+The board recognizes that students may need to take medication during school hours and seeks to ensure that such medication is administered safely and accurately.
+To minimize disruptions to the school day, students should take medications at home before and/or after school rather than at school whenever feasible.

+School officials may deny a request to administer any medication that could be taken at home or when, in the opinion of the superintendent or designee in consultation with school nursing personnel, other treatment options exist and the administration of the medication by school personnel would pose a substantial risk of harm to the student or others.

+The administration of medication to students by school employees will be permitted only according to this policy, any corresponding administrative procedures and upon the proper authorization by a health care practitioner and a student's parent.